ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 \pagebreakNum

 #### Mana Surge
-Starting at 2nd level, you may rapidly recover your mana by calling out to fonts of spiritual power.
-You can use your action and bonus action on your turn to regain mana as if completed a short rest (or rested for one hour).
+Starting at 2nd level, you may rapidly recover your mana by invoking elemental energies.
+You can use your action and bonus action on your turn to regain up to 20 mana points.

-You can use this feature a number of times equal to half your proficiency bonus.
-You regain expended uses when you finish a long rest.
-While using this feature, the flow of elemental power protects you, imposing disadvantage on attack rolls made against you, and granting you advantage to saving throws until the start of your turn in the next round.
+You replenish your reserve of shamanistic power when you finish a long rest.
+While using this feature, elemental energies suffuse you, imposing disadvantage on attack rolls made against you, and granting you advantage to saving throws until the start of your turn in the next round.

-Alternatively, if you use this during a short rest or when you are below one-quarter your maximum mana point pool, you are treated as if you rested for two hours instead of one.
-This is atop the mana you regain for the normal rest.

 #### Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability